PrithipalKhalsa/summit-spray-site/src/pages/blog/2021-04-09-the-real-kyra-condie-interview.md

 **Kyra**:  dsjcbka

-**Kyra**: I do have some parts made of metal if that counts as being art robot.
+**Kyra**: I do have some parts made of metal if that counts as being part robot.

 #### \